Aristides de Sousa Mendes: Posthumous rehabilitation and recognition

+Efforts to rehabilitate Sousa Mendes in Portugal

 Following the 1974 Carnation Revolution in Portugal, when the Estado Novo dictatorship was overthrown and democracy was established, Dr. Nuno A. A. de Bessa Lopes, a Portuguese government official, took the initiative of reopening the Sousa Mendes case and making recommendations.
 His assessment, based on his viewing of previously sealed government files, was that the Salazar government had knowingly sacrificed Sousa Mendes for its own political ends, and that the verdict and punishment were illegal and should be overturned.
 "Aristides de Sousa Mendes was condemned for having refused to be an accomplice to Nazi war crimes," the report concluded.
 The report was suppressed by the Portuguese government for over a decade.
 "The failure to act on the Lopes report reflects the fact that there was never a serious purge of Fascist supporters from government ministries," explained journalist Reese Erlich.

-In 1986, inspired by the election of Mário Soares, a civilian president in Portugal, Sousa Mendes' youngest son John Paul began to circulate a petition to the Portuguese president within his adopted country, the United States.
+In 1986, inspired by the election of Mário Soares, Sousa Mendes' son John Paul in the US, began a campaign to pressure the Portuguese government to recognized Sousa Mendes' action.
 "I want people in Portugal to know who he was, what he did, and why he did it," explained John Paul.
 He and his wife Joan worked with Robert Jacobvitz, an executive at the Jewish Federation of the Greater East Bay in Oakland, California, and lawyer Anne Treseder to create the "International Committee to Commemorate Dr. Aristides de Sousa Mendes."
 They were able to gain the support of two members of the California delegation of the United States House of Representatives, Tony Coelho and Henry Waxman, who introduced a resolution in Congress to recognize his humanitarian actions.
 That same year, Sousa Mendes was honored at the Simon Wiesenthal Center in Los Angeles, where John Paul and his brother Sebastião gave impassioned speeches and Waxman spoke as well.